-If you wish to come to the Netherlands to study at Saxion University of Applied Sciences, you need to check if you need a visa and a residence permit.
+If you wish to come to the Netherlands to study at Saxion University of Applied Sciences, then you might need a visa and/or a residence permit.

-If you are a citizen or an official resident of a country not belonging to the EU or EEA countries, you require an 'Authorisation for temporary stay' or entry visa (MVV).
-With this entry visa you are allowed to enter the Netherlands and apply for a residence permit.
-The application for the residence permit is compulsory.
+If you are a citizen or an official resident of a country not belonging to the EU or EEA, you require an 'Authorisation for temporary stay' and/or entry visa (MVV).
+Our International Office will handle all immigration related matters and will guide you through the entire application process.

 To keep your residence permit, the IND states as a condition that students need to obtain at least 50% of their credits (30 credits per year) by the end of the academic year.
 Students who do not obtain at least 30 credits per year are not entitled to keep their study-based residence permit.